plblum/jivs/planning/Aria Design.md

 `AriaServiceBase.applyValidationState()`:

 1. Calls `findElements()`.
-2. Skips any selected element whose `jivsAriaFieldStateUpdater` remains `undefined`.
+2. Determines independently whether the selected editor and error-message elements completed ARIA installation.
+An element whose `jivsAriaValidationStateUpdater` remains `undefined` is skipped.
-3. Reads the selected error-message element's existing, nonempty ID.
-4. Applies the error-message element's registered and specialized field-state updaters in the agreed order.
+3. When the error-message element completed ARIA installation, reads its existing, nonempty ID and applies its registered and specialized validation-state updaters in the agreed order.
-5. Applies the editor's registered and specialized field-state updaters, passing the error-message ID.
+4. When the editor completed ARIA installation, applies its registered and specialized validation-state updaters.
+It receives the error-message ID only when the error-message element also completed ARIA installation; otherwise it receives `undefined`.

 The error-message element is processed before the editor.
-The ID is established during static installation and is not generated during field-state processing.
+The ID is established during static installation and is not generated during validation-state processing.

-If a selected error-message element lacks a usable ID, field-state processing passes `undefined` and continues.
+If a selected error-message element lacks a usable ID, validation-state processing passes `undefined` and continues.
 The editor updater omits `aria-errormessage` but may still apply required and invalid state.

 The root-aware installation coordinator performs initial dynamic ARIA once it has installed the editor and all field-presentation elements for the field: